 - Don’t let things get on top of you - there’s loads of support available so don’t suffer in silence.

 For a full list of Academic Issues - please click here.

 Whether you’re in University acommodation or private housing we can advise you on your rights regarding repairs, contractual issues, return of deposits and safety issues.
 Don’t forget to speak to us when house hunting to make sure you get a safe and value for money, property.
 We will also check your contract before you sign, giving you hints and tips on what questions to ask.

 - Choose your housemates carefully - remember you’ll be living with these people for at least a year.

-- Head over to the HullSTARS website to check out what previous students thought of their student acommodation.
+- Head over to the HullSTARS website to check out what previous students thought of their student accommodation.

 - Visit the property - what sounds good on paper may not be so good in real life.
 Take a look for yourself and ask about anything you are not sure of.

-- Read your contract carefully - we can check your tenancy agreement if there is anything that you are unsure of Check your Housing leaflet available from the Advice Centre on the thirs floor of the Union.
+- Read your contract carefully - we can check your tenancy agreement if there is anything that you are unsure of check our Housing leaflet available from the Advice Centre on the 3rd floor of the Student Union building.

 - Take photographs of all meter readings when moving in and leaving.

 - Take a video of the property when you move in as this can also be considered proof of the inventory and condition of the property and contents.